websauna/pyramid_notebook/README.rst

 * Automatic data sources: Populate Notebook with variables and data depending where the user clicks the shell open.

 * Authentication integration: use the same credentials as you use for the site administration.
+Each Pyramid user gets his/her own IPython Notebook process.

 Use cases
 ---------